 Andy Warhol - Easy Rider 1969 - Gone With the Wind 1939 - Blazing Saddles 1974 - Star Trek: Voyager TV - Theodore Roosevelt - America: The Story of the US TV - Joel Salatin - James Monroe - William Shakespeare - Norman McCaig - Leviticus 18:25 - Chekhov & Comedy Shorts - Henry David Thoreau - The People That Time Forgot 1977 - John Steinbeck - Adam Smith - David Ricardo - Robert Tressell - Grasp the Nettle 2014 -

 No I mean it.
 You got a nice place.
-It’s not every men that can live off the land, you know.
+It’s not every man that can live off the land, you know.
 Do your own thing in your own time.
 You should be proud.
 Easy Rider 1969 starring Peter Fonda & Dennis Hopper & Jack Nicholson & Luke Askew & Phil Spector & Bridget Fonda & Karen Black & Warren Finnerty & Luana Anders & Robert Walker junior & Carrie Snodgress & Dan Haggerty et al, director Dennis Hopper, Wyatt to farmer

 Why, land is the only thing in the world worth working for, worth fighting for, worth dying for.
 Because it’s the only thing that lasts.
 Gone with the Wind 1939 starring Clark Gable & Vivien Leigh & Leslie Howard & Olivia de Haviland & Thomas Mitchell & Barbara Mitchell & Evelyn Keyes & Ann Rutherford & George Reeves & Fred Crane & Hattie McDaniel & Alicia Rhett et al, director Victor Fleming, father

 23,436.
 Wait a minute – there might be a legal precedent.
-Oh course.
+Of course.
 Land snatching. [thumbs law book] Let’s see: Land, Land, see Snatch.
 Blazing Saddles 1974 starring Cleavon Little & Gene Wilder & Slim Pickens & David Huddleston & Liam Dunn & Alex Karras & Mel Brooks et al, director Mel Brooks, prospector

 My people taught me a man does not own land.
 He doesn’t own anything but the courage and loyalty in his heart.
-(Star Trek & Land) Star Trek: Voyager: Initiations s2e2, Chakotay to Kazon Nog
+Star Trek: Voyager s2e2: Initiations, Chakotay to Kazon Nog

 Of all the questions which can come before this nation, short of the actual preservation of its existence in a great war, there is none which compares in importance with the great central task of leaving this land even a better land for our descendants than it is for us.
 Theodore Roosevelt

 Eventually 10% of the United States would be given away under the Homestead Act.
 America: The Story of the US: Heartland, History 2010

 I think it’s important to understand that in the big historical context of things, there has been land degradation from civilisation since the beginning of history.
 I mean, the Rajputana desert in India is a manmade desert caused by overgrazing.
 Joel Salatin

 The public lands are a public stock, which ought to be disposed of to the best advantage for the nation.
 James Monroe

 Shall here inherit, and this land be called